ros2/ros1_bridge/README.md

 * `std_msgs`
 * as well as the Python package `rospkg`

-**Note:** Bridge will connect only services with the same package name and service name so make sure that they are available when you build ros1_bridge.

 ### Build the bridge from source

 Before continuing you should have ROS 2 built from source following [these](https://github.com/ros2/ros2/wiki/Installation) instructions.